 - Nearly 100,000 people are on a waiting list for a kidney transplant

 If your kidneys are healthy, it’s really in your best interest to keep them that way.
 To explain why that’s so important, let’s first understand what kidneys do in the body.

 How Do Our Kidneys Work?

-Our kidneys are one of the most critical organs in the body.
+Our kidneys are among the most critical organs in the body.
 Thank goodness we have two of them!
 (Although, surprisingly, we can survive with just one.)
 These bean-shaped organs are about the size of your fist.
 Each one is located on either side of your spine below your rib cage.

 The main job of your life-sustaining kidneys is to filter waste (including medications you take) and extra water from your blood, which produces urine.
 In addition to filtering the blood, kidneys also: